openstf/minitouch/README.md

 nc localhost 1111
 ```

-This will give you some strange output that will be explained in the next section.
+The following section explains how to interact with minitouch.

 ## Usage

-It is assumed that you now have an open connection to the minitouch socket.
+It is assumed that you now have an open connection to the minitouch socket or you're running minitouch in stdin/file mode.
 If not, follow the [instructions](#running) above.

 The minitouch protocol is based on LF-separated lines.
 Each line is a separate command, and each line begins with a single ASCII letter which specifies the command type.
 Space-separated command-specific arguments then follow.

-When you first open a connection to the socket, you'll get some protocol metadata which you'll need to read from the socket.
+When you first open a connection to the socket, you'll receive a header with metadata which you'll need to read from the socket.
 Other than that there will be no responses of any kind.

 ### Readable from the socket